canonical/indico-operator/docs/reference/external-access.md

 This charm does not require any external access unless certain configurations are applied.

-* The plugins if hosted externally
+* The externally hosted plugins.
 * The theme customization sources.